Kosinë: History

 In the early 19th century Pouqueville – a French doctor who was on a diplomatic mission to the court of Ali Pasha of Ioannina between 1806 and 1815 – wrote that in Kosinë there were approximately 20 families of shepherds, probably Aromanians.

 By 1920 a school was founded.

 The current population of the village is 956.

 Culture

-The dominant religious is Orthodoxy but a Muslim and Bektasi minority are also hosted in the village.
+The dominant religious is Orthodoxy but a Muslim Bektashi minority are also hosted in the village.
 The villagers show a strong connection with the Byzantine Church of the Virgin Mary, but it is not known if there was already a village in the 12th century AD when the church was built.

 The Feast of the Dormition of Mary is celebrated Kosinë as throughout all of Southern Albania with the gathering of people around the church on the night of August 14 and concludes with a mass in honour of the Virgin Mary on the following morning.
 Many migrants who return to their places of origin for the summer holiday also participate in the feast.

 Kosinë is one of the largest villages in the Municipality of Përmet, which is 7 km away.
 It is located along the slopes of Mount Kosinë and the Vjosa Valley.